FlowFuse/flowfuse/docs/install/kubernetes/README.md

 TODO: *Detailed walk through for AWS in internal Cloud Project docs.
 Will add extra page with sanitised version* [AWS setup notes](aws.md)

-A full list of all the configable values can be found in the Helm Chart README.md [here](https://github.com/flowforge/helm/blob/main/helm/flowforge/README.md)
+A full list of all the configable values can be found in the [Helm Chart README](https://github.com/flowforge/helm/blob/main/helm/flowforge/README.md).

 ```